Billy Ray Cyrus Seemingly Confirms Engagement to Firerose - E! Online

 Fans first noticed Firerose was wearing the ring in a Sept.
 13 Instagram post that showed her sitting in front of Music Row in Nashville.
 The Australia-born singer wrote, "Taking in the moment…"

-The eyebrow raising post came about five months after Tish Cyrus filed for divorce from Billy Ray following nearly three decades of marriage.
+The eyebrow-raising post came about five months after Tish Cyrus filed for divorce from Billy Ray following nearly three decades of marriage.
 In her April filing, Tish cited "irreconcilable differences" as the reason for their split and noted they haven't lived together since February 2020.

 "It is after 30 years, five amazing children and a lifetime of memories, we have decided to go our separate ways—not with sadness, but with love in our hearts," Tish and Billy Ray—who share kids Miley Cyrus, 29; Noah Cyrus, 22; Brandi Cyrus, 35; Trace Cyrus, 33; and Braison Cyrus, 28—said in a statement to People at the time.
 "We have grown up together, raised a family we can be so proud of, and it is now time to create our own paths."